 Recordings were made while each client sat upright and was comfortably at rest.
-They were requested to breathe normally and avoid movement or talking during the 5 minute measurements.
+They were requested to breathe normally and avoid movement or talking during the 5-minute measurements.
 Three recordings were made.
 A baseline assessment was taken while each patient focused on neutral or positive thoughts.
 A pre-treatment reading was taken while they focused on their painful memories.
-After 20 to 45 minutes of energy psychology treatment with the REMAP process (a comprehensive meridian-based, psycho-sensory therapy) each patient was requested to think again about their traumatic experience while a post treatment recording was taken.
+After 20 to 45 minutes of energy psychology treatment with the REMAP process (a comprehensive meridian-based, psycho-sensory therapy) each patient was requested to think again about their traumatic experience while a post-treatment recording was taken.
 All three recordings were made within 80 minutes of each other.
 The results of these recordings were then compared to assess whether there were any quantifiable changes in the sympathetic and parasympathetic nervous system activity as revealed through the HRV measures.
-Follow-up recording were also made between one and four weeks after the initial treatment session.
+A follow-up recording was also made between one and four weeks after the initial treatment session.

 The similarity in baseline and pre-treatment data for the SDNN and PSI measures may suggest that the background stress level of the participants was high on the day of the initial recordings and that their ability to compartmentalize their stress during the baseline recording was low.
 They also may have been experiencing some anticipatory anxiety.

 Physical Stress Index (PSI) represents accumulated physical load.
 Higher numbers in the PSI reading indicates that there is pressure on the body’s regulation system.
 Lower numbers would represent an improvement.